reevafaisal/weather_predictions/README.md

 **Conclusion:** Moving forward, for any analysis concerning anomalies, we will use the Z-Score method for temperature and the Isolation Forest for precipitation to ensure reliable and accurate anomaly detection.

-Note: The extreme variations in `Temperature` and `Precipitation` are depicted in the [Spatial Analysis](./index.html#spatial-analysis) section of the report.
+**Note:** The extreme variations in `Temperature` and `Precipitation` are depicted in the [Spatial Analysis](./index.html#spatial-analysis) section of the report.

 ### Framing a Prediction Problem

 The goal of this analysis is to evaluate:
-**How accurately can time series forecasting models forecast temperature and precipitation values while accounting for anomalies in the data, and how robust is the model's performance in identifying and predicting anomalous patterns in the time series?**
+**How accurately can time series forecasting models forecast temperature and precipitation, and how robust is the model's performance in specifically identifying and predicting anomalous patterns in the time series?**

-##### Problem Type
+#### Problem Type
 This is primarily a time-series forecasting and anomaly detection problem.
 The goal is twofold:
 1. Forecasting future values: Predicting continuous variables — `temperature` and `precipitation` — over time, which requires a regression-based approach tailored to time-series data.
 2. Identifying anomalies: Pinpointing unexpected deviations from normal patterns, represented by binary anomaly indicators.
 The objective here is to test how robust the model is in predicting specifically points that were previously classified as anomalies.
 These classifications are based on our previously explored statistical thresholds (`Z-Score_Temp_Anomalies`) and machine learning-based anomaly detection methods (`IsolationForest_Prec_anomalies`).